minprog/modules/c/review/index.md

 0. You will only review the mandatory assignments for this module.
 The extra assignments will not be considered.

-1. For this module, you will assess and improve your code along the following aspects:
+1. For this module, you will assess and improve your code along the following aspects.
+Take your time to fully read and grasp the descriptions there before you contact your partner.

     - [Formatting](/quality/aspects/formatting)
     - [Comments](/quality/aspects/comments)